 Full Deep Muscles of the Hip (Anterior View) Description

-[Continued from above] . . . the body.
-These include muscles such as the adductor brevis, adductor longus, and the adductor magnus.
+[Continued from above] . . .
+These muscles include:

 - the iliopsoas group, which consists of the psoas major and iliacus muscles.